BrytonSalisbury/mesh-mini/readme.md

 3. Run `npm run build` to build the .exe.
 4. The contents will be copied into the subfolder 'out' which will contain the .exe and the .html files needed to run the .exe.

+`npm run clean` can be used to clean the working directory.

 ### Executable flags

 The .exe can be passed a --port and --browser flag to specify the port to run on, and the browser to autolaunch.